grafana/agent/docs/overview.md

 # Overview

-The Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafan Cloud](https://grafana.com/products/cloud).
+The Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud).

-Currently, it only comes with support for collecting and sending Prometheus metrics, accomplished through utilizing the same battle-tested code that Prometheus contains.
+Currently, it comes with support for collecting and sending Prometheus metrics, accomplished through utilizing the same battle-tested code that Prometheus contains.